keystone-engine/keypatch/README.md

 ### Appendix.
 Install Keystone for IDA Pro

-IDA Pro's Python is 32-bit itself, so it can only loads 32-bit libraries.
+We all know that before IDA 7.0, IDA Pro's Python is 32-bit itself, so it can only loads 32-bit libraries.
 For this reason, we have to build & install Keystone 32-bit.
+However, IDA 7.0 is now a native 64-bit application, which means we also need to install a correct version of Keystone.
 This section details the steps towards that goal.

 #### A1.
 Windows

+##### For 32-bit users ( IDA < 7.0 )

 It is easiest to just download & install Python 2.7 module for Windows from [http://www.keystone-engine.org/download](http://www.keystone-engine.org/download).
 Be sure to get the 32-bit version, regardless of your Windows edition.

 If you prefer to compile from source, just use MSVC 32-bit & follow the instructions in [Windows documentation](https://github.com/keystone-engine/keystone/blob/master/docs/COMPILE-WINDOWS.md) to build `keystone.dll`.
 After that, install Python module as in [Python documentation](https://github.com/keystone-engine/keystone/blob/master/bindings/python/README.md).
 Then copy `keystone.dll` to the directory of Keystone Python module.

+##### For 64-bit users (IDA >= 7.0 )

+If you have installed a Python 2.7 (64-bit) from the install package of IDA, then you can just add them into your `%PATH%`, and just download & install the module from pip or the [website](http://www.keystone-engine.org/download).
+Be sure you are getting the 64-bit version.

+We have not yet tested to compile it from source, but you are welcomed to use a MSVC 64-bit and following the simillar steps in the previous paragraph.
+It should work, but if not, just send a pull request.

 #### A2.
 MacOS

+##### For 32-bit users ( IDA < 7.0 )

 Install the core & Python module of Keystone with the following command: